-VWP Individual Permit Number 06-1574 Effective Date: February 11, 2008 Minor Modification No. 1 Date: March 20, 2009 Major Modification No. 1 Date: December 20, 2011 Minor Modification No. 2: December 21, 2020 Minor Modification No. 3: July 21, 2021 Expiration Date: February 11, 2023
+VWP Individual Permit Number 06-1574 Effective Date: February 11, 2008 Minor Modification No. 1 Date: March 20, 2009 Major Modification No. 1 Date: December 20, 2011 Minor Modification No. 2: December 21, 2020 Minor Modification No. 3: July 21, 2021 Minor Modification No. 4: December 19, 2022 Expiration Date: February 11, 2023

-VIRGINIA WATER PROTECTION PERMIT MODIFIED PURSUANT TO THE STATE WATER CONTROL LAW AND SECTION 401 OF THE CLEAN WATER ACT
+VIRGINIA WATER PROTECTION PERMIT MODIFIED PURSUANT TO THE STATE WATER CONTROL LAW

-Based upon an examination of the information submitted by the owner, and in compliance with § 401 of the Clean Water Act as amended (33 USC 1341) and the State Water Control Law and regulations adopted pursuant thereto, the State Water Control Board (board) has determined that there is a reasonable assurance that the activity authorized by this permit, if conducted in accordance with the conditions set forth herein, will protect instream beneficial uses and will not violate applicable water quality standards.
-The board finds that the effect of the impact, together with other existing or proposed impacts to surface waters, will not cause or contribute to a significant impairment to state waters or fish and wildlife resources.
+Based upon an examination of the information submitted by the owner and the State Water Control Law and regulations adopted pursuant thereto, the Department has determined that there is a reasonable assurance that the activity authorized by this permit, if conducted in accordance with the conditions set forth herein, will protect instream beneficial uses and will not violate applicable water quality standards.
+The Department finds that the effect of the impact, together with other existing or proposed impacts to surface waters, will not cause or contribute to a significant impairment to state waters or fish and wildlife resources.

-Permittee:

-Rivanna Water and Sewer Authority

-Address:

-695 Moores Creek Lane Charlottesville, VA 22902-9016

-Activity Locations: Ragged Mountain Reservoir and South Fork Rivanna River Reservoir in Albemarle County, Virginia and a pipeline between the two reservoirs in

-Albemarle County and Charlottesville Virginia

-Activity Description: The expansion of Ragged Mountain Reservoir for public water supply, including permanent and temporary flooding, excavation, or filling of 13,085 linear feet of stream bed, 2.68 acres of wetlands, and 0.06 of an acre open water; the construction of a pipeline between the two reservoirs; and the construction of intake structures on South Fork Rivanna River Reservoir and Ragged Mountain Reservoir and the withdrawal of water from the two reservoirs.
+- Permittee: Rivanna Water and Sewer Authority - Address: 695 Moores Creek Lane Charlottesville, VA 22902-9016 - Activity Locations: Ragged Mountain Reservoir and South Fork Rivanna River Reservoir in Albemarle County, Virginia and a pipeline between the two reservoirs in Albemarle County and Charlottesville Virginia. - Activity Description: The expansion of Ragged Mountain Reservoir for public water supply, including permanent and temporary flooding, excavation, or filling of 13,085 linear feet of stream bed, 2.68 acres of wetlands, and 0.06 of an acre open water; the construction of a pipeline between the two reservoirs; and the construction of intake structures on South Fork Rivanna River Reservoir and Ragged Mountain Reservoir and the withdrawal of water from the two reservoirs.

-The permitted activity shall be in accordance with this Permit Cover Page, Part 1 - Specia Conditions and Attachment A, and Part II - Gene eral Conditions.
-Chud 7/21/2 -/ Director, Office of Water Supply Date
+The permitted activity shall be in accordance with this Permit Cover Page, Part I - Special Conditions, and Part II - General Conditions.

+ore,

+Director, Water